klakar/PcFilterSlider/README.md

 The plugin will pick one layer and the Z attribute.
 You can change layer and attribute if you want to filter something else.

-The sliders will be set to the layer and selected attribute min and max values.
+The sliders will be set to the layer and the selected attributes min and max values.

 The left slider will control the "span" of the filter, from the minimum cut-off value and up.